Finished Basement Vs Unfinished: What South Jordan Homeowners Should Know

 3. Energy Efficiency

 Temperature stability is helped by air sealing and insulation.
-Energy efficient basement can lower heating and cooling expenses while also improving the comfort of the basement.
+An energy-efficient basement can lower heating and cooling costs while improving basement comfort.

 4. Greater Space For Living